bujojos11/obfuskey-front/content/_index.md

 The obfuscation is not reversible without these passwords.

-Because of the algorythm, it is far more profitable for an attacker to randomly generate seed phrases than attempting to break the obfuscation.
+Because of the algorithm, it is far more profitable for an attacker to randomly generate seed phrases than attempting to break the obfuscation.

 The output is a text file that you can store online or print, both are equally as safe because the obfuscated seed phrase is inherently safe and inert.